 Sighting Along the Blade

-You can use the base notch to guide rough cuts, but for much better accuracy watch the blade itself as it travels down the cutting line.
-If you're right-handed and have a standard sidewinder saw (blade is on the right side of the motor, when viewed from the rear), watching the blade requires leaning over the saw a bit, and sometimes getting dust and chips in the face.
+You can use the base notch to guide rough cuts, but for much better accuracy, watch the blade itself as it travels down the cutting line.
+If you're right-handed and have a standard sidewinder saw (blade on the right side of the motor, when viewed from the rear), watching the blade requires leaning over the saw a bit, and sometimes getting dust and chips in the face.
 That's why you always wear safety glasses.
-With a worm-drive saw (blade to the left of the motor), the blade is more visible from the left side during a cut, a clear advantage for right-handers.
-With either type of saw, sometimes you have to watch the less-visible side of the blade, and you do this by looking, more or less, at the front of the blade or through the little space at the front of the motor; don't forget those safety glasses.
+With a worm-drive saw (blade to the left of the motor), the blade is more visible from the left side during a cut, a clear advantage for righthanders.
+With either type, sometimes you have to watch the less-visible side of the blade, and you do this by looking, more or less, at the front of the blade or through the little space at the front of the motor.
+Don't forget those safety glasses.